US Treasury Secretary Janet Yellen visits China as part of efforts to ease strained relations - ExBulletin

 US Treasury Secretary Janet Yellen visits China as part of efforts to ease strained relations

-BEIJING (AP) Treasury Secretary Janet Yellen plans to tell Chinese officials that Washington wants healthy economic competition, but will defend trade restrictions imposed by the United States for security reasons and express concern about controls at Beijing’s export on metals used in semiconductors and solar panels, a senior Treasury official said Thursday.
+BEIJING Treasury Secretary Janet Yellen plans to tell Chinese officials that Washington wants healthy economic competition, but will defend trade restrictions imposed by the United States for security reasons and express concern about export controls.
+Beijing on metals used in semiconductors and solar panels, a senior Treasury official said Thursday.

 Yellen was due to meet China’s No. 2 Premier Li Qiang on Friday as part of efforts to revive relations that are at their lowest level in decades due to disputes over security, technology and other irritants. .
 Treasury officials said she would not meet with Chinese leader Xi Jinping.